carderne/predictive-mapping-global-power/README.md

 - Isolated networks
 - LV calc should take into account demand
 - Add 'debug?' parameter to noisy functions
+- Use LandScan/WorldPop for LV in developing countries
+- Explore snowy areas to see if affects liked Southern Alps
+- Filter based on slope/altitude?
+Pre-filter NTL, set higher cost, post-filter again
+- Post-filter oceans or split islands
+- Drop outside of 60deg N/S

 # Preparation
 ## Sources